Jamaica and the World Bank: Post Independence Economy

 Jamaica declared independence August 6, 1962, withdrawing from The Federation of the West Indies, and established a parliamentary democracy centered in the capital of Kingston.
 After independence, the Jamaican economy was heavily regulated, with many price ceilings. additionally, the Jamaican currency, the Jamaican Dollar, had an artificial exchange rate that was overvalued.
 The process of structural adjustment reforms (SAPs) began in the mid-1980s, and included financial liberalization, freeing of the foreign exchange market, general marketization.
 These changes induced price volatility which was later stabilized in the 1990s alongside a policy of reducing the debt-to-GDP ratio.

 It is believed that approximately 40% of the total GDP output of Jamaica today is within the informal markets.
 Several economist have voiced concern over this, arguing that an increase in the size of the informal economy can lead to a decline in economic growth.
 Today Jamaica has a population of 2.8 million individuals (2018), a GNI per capita of $4,990 (2018), and a lower inequality rate than most nations in Latin America.
-The current GDP is 15.71 billion US Dollars, making Jamaica one the largest economies in the Caribbean.
+The current GDP is 15.71 billion US Dollars, making Jamaica one of the largest economies in the Caribbean.
 The economy of Jamaica consists mostly of a service sector, contributing over 70% of the GDP.
 Tourism accounts for 20% of GDP, and remittances accounts for 14%.
 The Jamaican economy has suffered from poor overall growth in the past several decades, averaging less than 1% growth annually over the past 30 years.
 Some of the causes of slow growth in Jamaica are a disproportionately large public sector, high crime levels, endemic corruption, strict regulation, poor judicial effectiveness, a high debt-to-GDP ratio, and high levels of unemployment.
 The economy of Jamaica is highly susceptible to fluctuations in weather condition, especially hurricanes (See list of Hurricanes in Jamaica).
 However, after implementing economic reforms as part of program supported by the International Monetary Fund (IMF), The World Bank Group and the Inter-American Development bank (IADB), economic stability was established, and Jamaica has achieved 16 consecutive quarters of growth.